niklasvh/html2canvas/readme.md

     $ grunt

-Skip lint tests and simply build from source:
+Skip lint and tests and simply build from source:

     $ grunt concat
     $ grunt min